 The COVID-19 pandemic has rapidly transformed the world of IT consulting.
-Economic uncertainty, paired with an increased amount of freelance and small specialized consultancies has resulted in a highly competitive environment.
+Economic uncertainty, paired with an increased amount of freelance and small specialized consultancies, has resulted in a highly competitive environment.
 The good news for IT consultants is that their specific services are still in high demand.
 However, in an increasingly competitive landscape, it’s essential that IT consultants consolidate an in-depth business plan before launching.
-A well-structured plan must include growth, pay rates, expenses, marketing, equipment costs, training and qualifications and technology.
-Like all businesses, you will need to get started on the right foot.
-Here's how!
+A well-structured plan must include growth, pay rates, expenses, marketing, equipment costs, training and qualifications, and technology.
+Like all businesses, you need to get started on the right foot.
+Here’s how!

 Typically, business plans need to be written with banks and investors at top-of-mind, and small businesses generally need start-up funding to get up and running.
 When writing a business plan for your consultancy, you want to land on something in the middle.

 Although consultants setting up their own business might not need much funding, it’s still essential to include in-depth financial components in your business plan – not only to clarify your business’s finances but also to help you understand your business’s potential risks and rewards.

 A good business plan will combine elements of both finance and strategy.
 You may not necessarily need funding for capital equipment expenses or office rent, but you might need a loan to tide you over for the first few months until you have a regular cash flow.
 You may also decide that you want to make more of an impression by hiring office space, perhaps in a shared office environment.
 Or you might require funds to spend on marketing and advertising – which is particularly important in the highly competitive IT space.
 Whether you intend to apply for a bank loan, look for grants, or crowdfunding, it’s important your chosen method includes a solid estimation of what you need to grow strategically.